girureta/YellowTransitions/README.md

 # Yellow transitions

-Implementation of a fade to black effect from a popular game about fighting animals.
+Implementation of fade to black effects from a popular game about fighting animals.

 # Transition A